Libertum-Project/Rental-Properties/README.md

 3. **setActiveCapitalRepayment** (_onlyOwner_) - this function sets the capital repayment property at the given address to active, thereby allowing claims to begin.
 It accepts one argument:

    - _address_ `propertyAddress` - the address of the capital repayment property to activate

 4. **setInactiveCapitalRepayment** (_onlyOwner_) - this function sets the capital repayment property at the given address to inactive, thereby pausing all claims against the property.
 It accepts one argument:

    - _address_ `propertyAddress` - the address of the capital repayment property to deactivate

 5. **setActivePassiveIncome** (_onlyOwner_) - this function sets the passive income property at the given address to active, thereby allowing claims to begin.
 It accepts one argument:

    - _address_ `propertyAddress` - the address of the passive income property to activate

 6. **setInactivePassiveIncome** (_onlyOwner_) - this function sets the passive income property at the given address to inactive, thereby pausing all claims against the property.
 It accepts one argument:

    - _address_ `propertyAddress` - the address of the passive income property to deactivate

+### User Claims

+These functions can be called by a user (aided by the frontend) to claim their monthly returns on a property they own.
+The smart contract checks that:

+- The user owns all the properties in the property array
+- The user has not claimed in the last 30 days
+- The property is active
+- The smart contract has sufficient funds in the denominated currency to process payment

+7. **claimCapitalRepayment** - this function allows the user to claim their monthly payment from a capital repayment property, and accepts the following arguments:

+   - _address_ `propertyAddress` - the address of the capital repayment property the user fractionally owns
+   - _uint256[]_ `tokenIds` - an array of tokenIds owned by the user

+8. **claimPassiveIncome** - this function allows the user to claim their monthly payment from a passive income property, and accepts the following arguments:

+   - _address_ `propertyAddress` - the address of the passive income property the user fractionally owns
+   - _uint256[]_ `tokenIds` - an array of tokenIds owned by the user